 I went out on a whim.
 Literally.
 I always had a dream to open up my own brick and mortar business.
 I watched my mom and dad create and run both of their very own and very successful businesses.
 How inspiring?
 I wanted a clothing boutique that was solely mine.
 One where I hand picked everything and had a place where girls like me could have fun shopping.
 I had this whole plan and then the reality of overhead and over all stress slaps you in the face.
 However, I was lucky enough to have an extremely supportive and more rational support system behind me.
 “Start an online boutique first”.
 Nailed it.

-I wanted to keep my blog name, so www.HerStyleandGrace.com was born!
+I wanted to keep my blog name, so www.HerStyleandGrace.com as a Boutique was born!
 I had worked so hard on making it what it was, I didn’t want to lose her completely.
 It stuck.
 And I was so happy with it to begin with - So - don’t fix it if it isn’t broken.

 I had no idea what to do, how to start, where to start, what I needed, how much $ I needed, how much inventory space I needed.
 NOTHING.
 It was scary.
 I kept trying to convince myself it was fine and if I really needed to I can find myself another job.
 Staying positive is crucial.
 You will never make it otherwise.
 I was also lucky enough to be with someone extremely business and people savvy.
-Like I said, I am not sales-y.
 I wanted to just be able to wear something I sold and take pictures.
 If people asked, I would direct them to my website.
 LOL.
-My now fiancé (also a business owner) is a marketing genius and pays $0 to market his business.
-He has been open 5 years and is THRIVING.
+My now husband (also a business owner) is a marketing genius and pays $0 to market his business.
+He has been open 7 years and is THRIVING.
 I mean, expanding in the near future, thriving. (more on him later).
 I will say this until I am blue in the face : In order to be successful, you need to surround yourself with like-minded, positive, smart and DRIVEN people.
 Oh my god is that so important.
 I never realized it until I decided to be a *business women*.

 If you love something enough, you pour your heart and soul into it.
 You make it your baby.
-If it becomes a job for you, a job that you don’t want to go to everyday, it is not for you.
+If it becomes a "job" for you, a job that you don’t want to go to everyday, it is not for you.
 One last piece of advice that I continue to learn - People will ALWAYS have an opinion.
 I mean, always.
 Worrying about what other people think or say is debilitating.
 We all have fell victim to this whether we know it or not.
 But that is a post for a different time.

 My goal then, and maybe will be in the future is to share it.
 Share it all.
 You never really know who is watching or listening.